 How To Revive A Dated Dresser

-This is a 3 step paint process.
-1) Base color 2) Black Glaze 3) Top Coat.
+I used a 3 step process for my dresser makeover: 1) Base color 2) Black Glaze 3) Top Coat.

 I painted the dresser with 2 coats of the gray chalk paint letting the paint dry between coats.
 I love working with chalk paint on furniture; you don’t have to worry about prepping the piece before you start painting.